 Will I attend next year?
 Well, I don’t want to decide until I see the concert and visual arts lineup.
 If early tickets are offered at a discounted price, before the lineup is announced, that’s going to present me with a quandary: do I buy early and save, and then perhaps experience a thin lineup at a cheaper price?

-Full disclosure: the festival gave me my ticket.
+Full disclosure: the festival gave me my ticket, which is the only reason I went.
 After reading my complaints about AEG Live’s performance, they offered me two, three-day Emerald VIP tickets, so I could attend the event and then decide whether or not I enjoyed it.
 I told them I was not a VIP kind of guy.
 I said I would take one regular ticket for Monday.
 I only went Monday; I cannot speak to how things went on Saturday and Sunday.
 All I know is that for me, the negatives made for a Bizzaro-Bumbershoot 2015.

 AEG managed to put together a very, very thin 2016 lineup, while keeping ticket prices way high.
 Instead of holding the festival on Saturday, Sunday and Monday (Labor Day), they moved it to Friday, Saturday and Sunday.
 They made this change so they would not have to pay holiday scale to workers who have, for 40 years, worked Bumbershoot on Labor Day.
 I got this straight from the horses mouth: a Seattle Center Information Booth staffer told me of this.
 She said workers are taking this personal.

-I do not actually know anyone who is going to Bumbershoot 2016.
+I know no one who is going to Bumbershoot 2016.
 All of my crowd has backed out.